groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/stamp/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedure for Embedding Stamp Signatures into PPTX Documents using C#"
+    title: "How to embed stamp into PPTX documents using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) offers a robust stamp creation feature, ideal for enhancing .NET applications.
 Leverage this tool to design and implement highly customized stamps on your document pages.